-One of the most important verbs in the Japanese language is called suru [する] which means to do, perform or cause.
-It is often used to turn any noun into a verb, and is one of the most important elements of the Japanese language.
+One of the most important verbs in the Japanese language is called suru [する], which means to do, to perform, or to cause.
+It is often used to turn any noun into a verb, in addition to being one of the most important elements of the Japanese language.

-This raises a lot of questions, are there any rules to transform words into verbs with suru? give to use suru followed by a verb?
-In this complete guide we will answer these and other questions about suru in the Japanese language.
+This raises many questions: are there rules for turning words into verbs with suru?
+Can suru be used followed by a verb?
+In this complete guide, we will answer these and other questions about suru in the Japanese language.

-As the article is huge, I'll leave an index below to help you navigate through the article without getting lost:
+Since the article is huge, I will leave an index below to help you navigate through the article without getting lost:

 Conjugations of the verb Suru and Shimasu

-Suru [する] is an irregular verb meaning "to do" and in its polite (formal) form become shimasu [します] and can be conjugated in the following ways:
+Suru [する] is an irregular verb that means “to do” and in its polite (formal) form becomes shimasu [します] and can be conjugated in the following ways:

 Responsive Table: Scroll the table sideways with your finger >>